Can homeschoolers get into Ivy League colleges?

 Is it difficult to get into an Ivy League college?

 Yes.
 Admissions rates at highly selective colleges are very low.
-For the high school graduating class of 2018 (college class of 2022) Harvard admitted less than 5% of applicants, Columbia 6%, and Princeton about 7%.
+For the high school graduating class of 2018 (college class of 2022) Harvard admitted less than 5% of applicants, Columbia 7%, and Princeton about 7%.
 Brown admitted just nine of every hundred applicants.
-Among the students rejected are many students with high ACT and SAT scores.
+Among the students rejected are many students with perfect or extremely high ACT and SAT scores.
 Any student who is considering highly selective colleges needs to be realistic about the odds of admissions but keep in mind it is not a random lottery.
 Students who have developed a very strong high school record including rigorous coursework, high test scores, and amazing extracurricular activities have the best odds of admissions.

 Ivy League Homeschool Admissions Policies